How to Get an EIN Number

 Look up a previous tax return.
 If you've had your EIN during a prior tax year, you can find it on your tax return.

 Contact the IRS.
 Call the Business & Specialty Tax Line at the IRS at 800-829-4933.
-The IRS will give you the number over the phone, as long as you are the person authorized to receive it and you are able to answer the questions they ask to verify your identify.
+The IRS will give you the number over the phone, as long as you're the person authorized to receive it on behalf of your business and you're able to answer the questions they ask to verify your identity.

 When Do You Need a New EIN?

-Changing the name or address of your business usually doesn't require you to get a new EIN.
-But changes in your business structure or its ownership usually will require a new EIN.
-For example, if you applied for an EIN as a sole proprietor and you later take on partners and change your business entity to a partnership, you'll have to get a new EIN.
+Changes in business structure and ownership require a new EIN.
+For example, if you applied for an EIN as a sole proprietor and later took on partners and changed your business entity to a partnership, you'll have to get a new EIN.

-The application is the same whether you are applying for the first time or you need a new EIN.
+The application is the same whether you're applying for the first time or you need a new EIN.

 Get Professional Help